StrachanOscar/SudokuSolver/README.md

 # A Sudoku Solver

-### A program written in Python that solves a Sudoku using a backtracking algorithm.
+### A Python program that solves a Sudoku using a backtracking algorithm.

 The program was written in Python because of its convenience but I'll convert it to C++ in the near future.
 Understanding the recursive nature of the backtracking algorithm was a challenge but ultimately rewarding.
 The helper functions were simple to implement.